MesfinD/HPC/_episodes/020-connecting.md

 With all of this in mind, let's connect to a cluster.

-For this lesson, we will use [Cirrus](http://www.cirrus.ac.uk) - an HPC system located at [EPCC](http://www.epcc.ed.ac.uk).
+For this lesson, we will use [Entoto]() - an HPC system located at [Department of Chemistry](http://www.aau.edu.et).
-Although it's unlikely that every system will be exactly like Cirrus, it's a good example of what you can expect from an HPC system.
+Although it's unlikely that every system will be exactly like Entoto, it's a good example of what you can expect from an HPC system.
 To connect to our example computer, we will use SSH (if you are using PuTTY, see above for instructions).

 SSH allows us to connect to Linux computers remotely, and use them as if they were our own.